 - Information on Campylobacter coli

-- Here is information on this common food bacteria known as Campylobacteriosis
+- Information on common food bacteria known as Campylobacteriosis

 - Caution: fresh chicken (and other animal) “poop” should be composted for 60 – 90 days before using on vegetable garden especially (eaten raw) greens due to possible E Coli and Salmonella contamination